eleev/swift-design-patterns/Common Design Patterns/Creational/ObjectPool/ObjectPool.md

 The other mechanism is the `reset` method.
 That method is used to reset the state of the conforming type.
 Storing clones for object pool items inside the `ObjectPool` in order be able to reset them is inefficient.
 That is why we need to provide a way to reset them somehow else.
 Since an object may have private or read-only properties that cannot be reset outside of the type itself, we need to delegate resetting to each conforming type.
 However, `ObjectPool` calls this method when needed.

+p.s. `Memento` pattern can be used to restore the state of the objects without the need to declare this protocol add conformance to each supported type.
+However, it's not the unlimate solution and has its own drawbacks.
+That is why, for the sake of correctness and simplicity, it was decided to use a custom yet simple approach such as `ObjectPoolItem` protocol.

 ## Object Pool
 Our `ObjectPool` will be capable of storing any object that conforms to the presented `ObjectPoolItem` protocol.
 Let's declare that: